plsuwu/filestore/README.md

     - client could use some work + code cleanup
     - server could also use some work but im probably not going to bother
 - containerization
-    - `docker-compose` builds and runs the webapp sufficiently
+    - `docker-compose.yaml` to build and run the web service
     - docker breakout yet to work (some things going on in the `docker-compose.yaml`)

 ## todo

 - finish socket binding misconfiguration

-> deploy as a VM by this stage

 add all the other stuff post-sandbox escape: